-- Federal-state eligibility determination and enrollment system for insurance affordability programs.
-Directs the commissioner of human services to seek a federal waiver to establish a federal-state eligibility determination and enrollment system. - Subd.
+13 Federal-state eligibility determination and enrollment system for insurance affordability programs.
+Directs the commissioner of human services to seek a federal waiver to establish a federal-state eligibility determination and enrollment system.

+Subd.
 1. Waiver request. (a) Requires the commissioner of human services, in consultation with the MNsure board and the commissioners of commerce and health, to apply for a federal section 1332 innovation waiver, or any other applicable waiver, to establish a federal-state eligibility determination and enrollment system for state insurance affordability programs, for coverage beginning January 1, 2018.
 States that the system shall take the place of MNsure.
-Specifies that under the system, eligibility determinations and enrollment for MA and MinnesotaCare shall be conducted by the commissioner, and eligibility determinations and enrollment for qualified health plans, advanced premium tax credits, and cost-sharing reductions shall be conducted by the federally-facilitated marketplace.
+Specifies that under the system, eligibility and enrollment for MA and MinnesotaCare shall be conducted by the commissioner, and eligibility and enrollment for qualified health plans, advanced premium tax credits, and cost-sharing reductions shall be conducted by the federally-facilitated marketplace.

-- (b) Defines "state insurance affordability programs." - (c) Requires the system to incorporate an asset test for persons who qualify as adults without children under MA or MinnesotaCare.
-Specifies the asset limit as \$10,000 in total net assets for a household of one and \$20,000 for a household of two or more. - Subd.
+(b) Defines "state insurance affordability programs."

+(c) Requires the system to incorporate an asset test for persons who qualify as adults without children under MA or MinnesotaCare.
+Specifies the asset limit as \$10,000 in total net assets for a household of one and \$20,000 for a household of two or more.

+Subd.
 2. Requirements of waiver application.
-Requires the commissioner, in designing the eligibility determination and enrollment system and developing the waiver application, to: (1) incorporate, where appropriate and cost-effective, elements of the MNsure and DHS eligibility determination systems; (2) coordinate the waiver request with the waiver requests required by section 256L.02, subdivision 7 (allowing persons to decline MinnesotaCare and access tax credits and cost-sharing reductions) and Laws 2015, chapter 71, article 12, section 8 (allowing purchase of qualified health plans outside of MNsure and access to tax credits and cost-sharing reductions); (3) regularly consult with stakeholder groups; and (4) seek all available federal grants and funds for planning and development. - Subd.
+Requires the commissioner, in designing the eligibility determination and enrollment system and developing the waiver application, to: (1) incorporate, where appropriate and cost-effective, elements of the MNsure and DHS eligibility determination systems; (2) coordinate the waiver request with the waiver requests required by section 256L.02, subd.
+7 (allowing persons to decline MinnesotaCare and access tax credits and cost-sharing reductions) and Laws 2015, chapter 71, article 12, section 8 (allowing purchase of qualified health plans outside of MNsure and access to tax credits and cost-sharing reductions); (3) regularly consult with stakeholder groups; and (4) seek all available federal grants and funds for planning and development.

+Subd.
 3. Vendor contract; use of existing resources.
 Requires the commissioner, in consultation with MN.IT, to contract with a vendor for technical assistance.
-Requires the commissioner to use existing resources in developing the waiver request and contracting for technical assistance. - Subd.
+Requires the commissioner to use existing resources in developing the waiver request and contracting for technical assistance.

+Subd.
 4. Reports to legislative committees.
 Requires the commissioner to report to legislative committees, by January 1, 2017, on progress in seeking the waiver, and to notify legislative committees of any federal decision related to the waiver request.

-- Revisor's instruction.
-Authorizes the revisor of statutes to change cross-references to statutes and rules that are repealed in this article, and to make any necessary technical changes to preserve the meaning of the text. - Repealer.
+- 14 Revisor's instruction.
+Authorizes the revisor of statutes to change cross-references to statutes and rules that are repealed in this article, and to make any necessary technical changes to preserve the meaning of the text. - 15 Repealer.
 Repeals the statutes and rules that establish and govern MNsure.
 Provides that this section is effective upon approval of the waiver request to establish and operate a federal-state eligibility determination and enrollment system, or January 1, 2018, whichever is later.

-Article 4: Health Department Overview
+Article 4: Health Department

-This article modifies programs operated by the Health Department, including home care licensure, hospice licensure, abortion reporting, safe harbor services, funeral establishments, health information technology, and distribution of grants for family planning services.
+This article modifies programs operated by the Health Department, including radon licensing, home care licensure, hospice licensure, abortion reporting, safe harbor services, funeral establishments, and health information technology.
 It establishes a greater Minnesota family medicine residency grant program.
-It modifies a provision governing patient consent to release health records.
-It requires licensure of certain facilities that perform abortions.
-It directs the commissioner of health to establish a Web site to allow consumers to search for retail prescription drug prices.
+It directs the commissioner of health to establish a Web site to allow consumers to search for prescription drug retail prices.
 It establishes a grant program to provide screening and treatment for pre- and postpartum mood and anxiety disorders.